brianetoon/brian-toon-portfolio/content/projects/rex-kwon-do/index.md

 position: 5
 ---

-The purpose of this project was to practice building a simple website using just HTML and CSS for a class.
+This was a class assignment to practice building a simple website using just HTML and CSS.
 The subject matter for the website could be anything of our choosing.
 I decided to create the website for the Rex Kwon Do Martial Arts Academy, after the character Rex from the movie Napoleon Dynamite.
 Despite being limited to just HTML and CSS, I had fun creating it and was really happy with how it came out.